 If you are wondering regarding the origin of the bike, Honda CB125F was launched in 2015 in China and is available globally with the same name.
 CB125F is one of the popular sporty city bikes known for its balance in fuel economy and performance.

 However, following the norm of international auto companies in Pakistan, Honda is not providing you with the same international version of the bike.
 Little changes and modifications have been done in order to save the manufacturing cost.

 Design and Styling

 Honda has impressed me with the overall design language and styling of the bike.
-The design follows the established pattern of the contemporary city bikes, and that’s a good thing to opt.
-Honda didn’t go overboard with the styling and has provided an elegant, modern looking, and sleek CB125F to the Pakistani consumers.
+The design follows the established pattern of contemporary city bikes, and that’s a good thing to opt for.
+Honda didn’t go overboard with the styling and has provided an elegant, modern-looking, and sleek CB125F to Pakistani consumers.

 The design of CB125F surely serves both purposes; standing out in the crowd while keeping things simple and straightforward.

 Halogen tube has been provided in the headlight, and it has a good throw, so visibility is not an issue here.
 The shape of the headlight is quite athletic and synchronic.
 However, Honda did an odd job in providing the same side mirrors and indicators similar to the one we find in Honda CG125.

 The bike is broad-shouldered and has a muscular mass-forward stance.
 CB125F has all-metal chassis having 2043 x 742 x 1095 mm dimensions.
 The length of the bike is 2043mm which is less than Suzuki GS150 but as the bike is targeted for urban commuting purposes, it’s good for maneuvering in traffic.

 The build quality of chassis, paint, and plastic is up to mark.
 I didn’t notice any flaws whatsoever in this area.
 Even a commendable job is done regarding the quality of plastic cables covering different wires.